What Is AI Compliance?

 How FutureAGI Handles AI Compliance

 Consider a customer-support agent that retrieves contracts, calls billing tools, and drafts account responses.
 In FutureAGI, AI compliance is modeled as two evaluator surfaces from the eval pipeline: eval:IsCompliant for the business policy rubric and eval:DataPrivacyCompliance for privacy-specific obligations.
-The policy rubric might say: “Do not disclose another customer’s data, do not promise refunds above the agent’s authority, and escalate regulated complaints.”
+The policy rubric might say: “Do not disclose another customer’s data, do not promise refunds above the agent’s authority, escalate regulated complaints.”
 The privacy evaluator checks whether the response respects data-handling constraints before it reaches the user.

 traceAI’s langchain integration records the model call, retrieved documents, tool result, guardrail decision, evaluator score, and agent.trajectory.step where the issue occurred.
 Unlike Open Policy Agent, which is strong for deterministic API policy, judge-style evals can score natural-language policy conformance.
 FutureAGI’s approach is to connect the compliance rule, the runtime decision, and the audit evidence in one trace so engineers know whether to tune the prompt, tighten a guardrail, update a policy, or add a regression eval.

-How to Measure or Detect It
+How to Measure or Detect AI Compliance

 AI compliance is measured as a set of signals, not a single certificate:

-from fi.evals import IsCompliant, DataPrivacyCompliance
+from fi.evals import IsCompliant, DataPrivacyCompliance, PII

 response = "We cannot share personal data without verification."